anothernoise/lightbend-scala-lang-pro/scala_tutorial.md

                     - Prefer immutable objects
                     - Use vars only if you have a specific use case, e.g. (in Akka)

-        - Class parameters are Not Fields
+        - Class parameters and promotion class parameters to fields
             ```scala
                 class Hello(message: String)
                 val hello  = new Hello("Hello")